marcospgp/tinyORM/README.md

 Now whenever you retrieve a v1 user, TinyORM will automatically apply your migration to bring them up to v2.

 Migrations are always applied at data retrieval time, so there are no world-stopping migrations written in database-specific dialects.
 Everything happens in your app code.

+This also means you can rely on storage mediums you don't control, such as the browser's `localStorage`.

+If you get something wrong and a migration fails with some existing data, you can just update the migration to handle that scenario properly.

 ### Storage engines